yanyabo111/vagrant/README.md

 ## Pre Work
 1. create `source/ruby/config/` folder first, to make unicorn work

+## Zsh Support
+- you can edit config file in `config/zsh/.zshrc`, it's a symbolic

 ## Emacs && Vim Config Support
-- config file in `/config/emacs.d`
+- for emacs, config file in `config/emacs.d`
+- for vim. .vim folder in `config/vim`, .vimrc file in `config/vim/.vimrc`
 - you can use `ln -s` to use this

 ## Fully Development Environment for Rails